oktetlabs/styleguides/cguide.md

     2018
     ----------------------------------------------------------------------------

+Later changes may be tracked in Git history.

 ### Issues

--   The document should be updated after more experience of Doxygen usage is achieved.

 Abbreviations
 =============